Dionisio1013/Yelp-KPI-Metric/README.md

 Yelp is a crowd-source app that allows users to critique restaurants by providing a star rating from 1-5 and a message argumenting their reasons.
-It acts as a way for restaurants to market their popularity, have business-customer interaction, set standards expectations and to able to lean from customer criticism.
+It acts as a way for restaurants to market their popularity, have business-customer interaction, set standards expectations and to be able to learn from customer criticism.

 Goals of project
-1) Using NLP analyze the text of certain ratings from yelp reviews
+1) Using NLP analyze the text of certain ratings from Yelp reviews.
 2) Try to connect a business sense to from data to drive data driven decision making through self awareness of restaurant, influence of market segmentation and to continue working on strenghts.
-3) Develop a web application for stakeholders to use to pursue data driven decision making from my findings
+3) Develop a web application for stakeholders to use to pursue data driven decision making from my findings.

 ## Business Applications of project Abstract
 Market Segmentaiton - The pillars of a Restaurant aligns from